-Valley of flowers trek starts from Govind ghat and ends at Ghangaria on day one.
-This trek is of approx 13 kms and takes around 6 to 7 hours across to reach Ghangaria.
+Valley of Flowers trek starts from Govind ghat and ends at Ghangaria on day one.
+This trek is of approx 13 km and takes around 6 to 7 hours across to reach Ghangaria.

 The trek begins by crossing the suspension bridge over the Alakananda river and follows a zigzag footpath leading to the steep hillside.
 At intervals all along the route are small tea shops set up by the local villagers.
 These shops provide benches for travelers to rest on and enjoy hot snacks, tea and coffee.

-Milestones written in Hindi are installed alongside the path, marking off the thirteen kilometres from Govind Ghat to Ghangaria
+Milestones written in Hindi are installed alongside the path, marking off the thirteen kilometers from Govind Ghat to Ghangaria

 As you ascent, you will see snow, waterfalls, gorgeous streams and the mesmerizing Kagbhusandi Lake.

-Ghangaria also know as Gobind Dham is a small settlement that is around 3 kilometres before the Valley of Flowers.
+Ghangaria also is known as Gobind Dham is a small settlement that is around 3 kilometers before the Valley of Flowers.
 As overnight camping is not permitted in the Valley of Flowers National Park visitors rest for the night in Ghangaria in one of the many lodges open during the season.
 When the Hemkund Sahib gurdwara opens around June first, Ghangaria opens for business and closes on the first week of October.
 Ghangaria temperature in these months ranges between 13-15 degrees.